Magnificat (Penderecki): Structure

-The work is in seven movements:
+The magnificat is in seven movements:

 The duration is given as 40 minutes.
 The first section begins with a sustained note which grows to a cluster, into which the choir enters the initial text.
 The second section is a fugue in dense texture, with sub-divided voices and rich harmonies.
 In the third section, mercy (misericordia) is depicted by high woodwinds and strings with the voices in chordal clusters.
 The solo bass expresses power (potentia) in the fourth section, first juxtaposed by lower strings, then concluding alone but still with high intensity.

 The fifth section is a passacaglia which includes declaimed text sung, spoken and whispered, reminiscent of Penderecki's earlier choral compositions.
 The sixth section is the most complex, with the voices and several instruments in exchanges, and solo voices corresponding to instrumental motifs.
 After a climax that "pivots between tonal stability and disintegration", with brass dominating but interjected by strings and timpani, the conclusion arrives in a "mood of anxious and equivocal calm".